Regional Climate Services

 Charles Curry

-Charles Curry is the Acting Lead, Regional Climate Impacts at PCIC, with a background in Earth system and regional climate modelling.
+Charles Curry is the Lead, Regional Climate Impacts at PCIC, with a background in Earth system and regional climate modelling.
 His research interests include the effects of climate change on the hydrological cycle in Western North America, the added value of dynamical downscaling, observed and modelled climate extremes, the behaviour and downscaling of surface winds, simulations of global climate engineering, and the biogeochemical and radiative modelling of greenhouse gases.

 Kathy Veldhoen